Storyblok Raises $80M Series C - Read News

 1

-Section titled Using Storyblok's GraphQL API Using Storyblok's GraphQL API
+Using Storyblok's GraphQL API

 If you want to use our GraphQL API directly instead of the gatsby-source-storyblok plugin, we recommend using the gatsby-source-graphql plugin.
 It can be helpful to query the content object instead of a stringified version.
 Add the following to your gatsby-config.js file: